The Power of the Mind

 The best athletes head into competition without the assumed expectation that they will be on the podium at the end of the weekend.
 Even if they’ve been there before.
 Even if they’ve outperformed their competition in the past.
 They know they have to perform and do so consistently throughout the weekend to have a shot.

-Don’t get me wrong, I am not saying that if you just think about being at Games then you will be there.
+This doesn’t mean that if you just think about being at Games then you will be there.
 These athletes live their truth.
 They eat, breathe and live training for Games and they pass check marks along the way.
 They come in top 3 at local competitions, come in top 5 at big competitions, consistently stay on top during the Open and compete with consistency at Regionals.
-But that finesse of elevating oneself to beat the best in the sport is a craft that takes time and practice to master (and a finesse that some will never have).
+But that finesse of elevating oneself to beat the best in the sport is a craft that takes time and practice to master.